 The procedure functions both with healthy and with sick stem cells.
 This enables scientists to isolate the defective stem cells in the cancerous growths and to use them to cultivate living models of the tumors.
 This can even be done in several Petri dishes at the same time.
 Physicians are already in a position to test a different cancer drug in each of the dishes.
 After concluding the tests, they then give the tumor patient the medication that had worked best.
-“Instead of bombarding a cancer patient with an unspecific form of chemotherapy, we can prescribe him the medication that his tumor organoids responded to particularly well in the laboratory”, according to Hans Clevers.
+“Instead of treating cancer patients with an unspecific form of chemotherapy, we can prescribe them the medication that their tumor organoids responded to particularly well in the laboratory”, according to Hans Clevers.
 In the meantime, even many pharmaceutical laboratories employ organoids.
 They use them to test new medications under very realistic conditions.
 If nothing else, this makes many animal experiments superfluous, and the results of that testing often cannot be transferred to humans one to one anyway.

 While he was an immunologist at the University of Utrecht, Hans Clevers worked primarily on the differentiation of white blood cells (T lymphocytes), which are created by hematopoietic, or bloodforming, stem cells in bone marrow.
 Later the focus of his research shifted to adult stem cells in the digestive organs, particularly in the small intestine.
 Adult means mature; adult stem cells as used here in contrast to embryonic stem cells – which are only present in early embryos – are present in the body at birth and can repair defects throughout one’s life.
 For example, if you cut yourself in the finger, then stem cells in the skin repair the defective tissue.
 In the small intestine, stem cells not only eliminate damage but also regularly renew its lining (epithelium).
 Stem cells in the small intestine are among the most active cells in the entire body.